How To: Hide features in Data Driven Pages so only the feature of interest is visible

 - Turn on the Data Driven Pages toolbar if needed.
 On the Customize menu, click Toolbars > Data Driven Pages, and click the Data Driven Page Setup button.

-- From the Layer drop-down, choose the layer with the original layer name from the list (not Mask).
+- From the Layer drop-down, select the layer with the original layer name from the list (not Mask).

-When browsing through the Hawaii map book, there are slivers of nearby islands displayed, which are not the feature of interest for each page.
-See the following screen capture and note these slivers, circled in red.
+Note: When browsing through the Hawaii map book, there are slivers of nearby islands displayed, which are not the feature of interest for each page.
+See the following screen capture, and note these slivers, circled in red.

-- Open the Layer Properties for the Mask layer and click the Definition Query tab > Page Definition.
+- Open the Layer Properties for the Mask layer, and click the Definition Query tab, then click Page Definition.

-Page Definition Queries are only available when Data Driven Pages are enabled.
-If Data Driven Pages are not enabled, you will not see the Page Definition button on the Definition Query tab of the Layer Properties dialog box.
+Note: Page Definition Queries are only available when Data Driven Pages are enabled.
+If Data Driven Pages are not enabled, the Page Definition button on the Definition Query tab of the Layer Properties dialog box cannot be seen.

 - Select 'Don't Match', click OK and Apply, and click OK again.

-- Click the Mask symbol in the TOC to open the Symbol Selector.
+- Click the Mask symbol in the Table of Contents to open the Symbol Selector.

 - Browse through the Data Driven Pages.
 Only the feature of interest is visible and all other parts are not displayed.

-If planning to utilize a background, basemap, or raster layer in the map, this workflow does not provide desired results.
+Note: If planning to use a background, basemap, or raster layer in the map, this workflow does not provide desired results.